GgnDpSngh/ELINA_NN_Domains/README.md

 # ELINA NN
-This library provides a pip installable implementation of DeepPoly.
+This repository provides a pip installable implementation of DeepPoly.

+# Install

 Contributors